 Neuro developmental programs do much more than that.
 It is only through well-established organizations, like KindyROO, that parents can be assured that their children are well developed and strong foundations are laid.

-#3 Milestones are a reactive way of monitoring the children and hence it is more important to take a preventive and proactive approach to develop their children early and throughout the first 5 years by participating into the right program.
+#3 Milestones are a reactive way of monitoring the children and hence it is more important to take a preventive and proactive approach to develop their children early and throughout the first 5 years by participating in the right program.

 Any tips to share with new parents out there?